 How to get approved for a refinance

 You still need to qualify for the refinance the same way you had to get approved for the original loan.
-This means submitting an application with a mortgage lender, going through the underwriting process, and closing on the refinance similar to how you closed on the home loan.
+This means submitting an application with a mortgage lender, going through the underwriting process, having your credit pulled, submitting documents, and paying closing costs (refinance closing costs may vary between 2% to 5% of the loan amount).

 In certain cases, you may be able to opt for a “Streamline” refinance.
 This “streamlined” option has a faster approval process and doesn’t require you to provide as many documents.